Planning a visit to The Wilds in Ohio?

 When mining ended, the land was donated to conservation.
 The hills were contoured, topsoil was added, and animals were introduced.
 In 1994, The Wilds opened to the public — one of the largest wildlife conservation centers in the world, built on land torn apart and put back together.

-Before you leave the area, stop at Miners Memorial Park near Caldwell and stand next to the Big Muskie bucket.
+Before you leave the area, stop at Miners Memorial Park near McConnelsville and stand next to the Big Muskie bucket.
 It weighs 460,000 pounds empty and could hold twelve car garages inside.
 It is the only piece left of a machine that made The Wilds possible.

 That's the story of this land.
 And it starts and ends about 30 minutes from your room at The Inns at 8th and Main.